auth0/docs/articles/appliance/admin/inviting-coadmins.md

 # PSaaS Appliance Administration: Inviting Co-Administrators

-::: note
-If you have a PSaaS Appliance in the Dedicated Cloud Service, you do not have access to the RTA tenant, since Auth0 manages this on your behalf.
-To add new administrators, you'll need to contact Support (be sure to mention that you have a PSaaS Appliance in the Dedicated Cloud Service).
+::: panel-warning PSaaS Appliance in the Dedicated Cloud Service If you have a PSaaS Appliance in the Dedicated Cloud Service, you do not have access to the RTA tenant, since Auth0 manages this on your behalf.
+To add new administrators, you'll need to [contact Support](${env.DOMAIN_URL_SUPPORT}) (be sure to mention that you have a PSaaS Appliance in the Dedicated Cloud Service).

 If you're an existing tenant administrator, you can simply forward the tenant administrator invitation link to new administrators.
 :::